lpubsppop01/AnyFilterVSIX/README.md

 # AnyFilter Visual Studio Extension
-This Visual Studio Extension provides filter commands which passes selected text to an arbitrary external program and replace the text by the output of the external program.
+This Visual Studio Extension provides external filter commands for selected texts, which passes a selected text to an arbitrary external program and replace the text by the output of the external program.

 ## Feature Details
 * Settings by "AnyFilter Settings..." in Tools menu.